PostHog/posthog.com/contents/docs/configuring-posthog/environment-variables.md

 ---

 When using PostHog, there are various environment variables you can set to configure your instance.
-Here's a comprehensive list of them:
+Below is a comprehensive list of all of them.

+Rows with a missing 'Default Value' usually default to an empty string.
+This is different from `None`.

+Some variables here are default Django variables.
+This [Django Docs page](https://docs.djangoproject.com/en/2.2/ref/settings/) has more information about them.

 <span class="table-borders">